 Lots of folks in the past have assumed that it is a result of the velvet that initially covers buck antlers.
 It was considered that this velvet was itchy, and bucks were only relieving the aggravation.
 But this can’t be true because antlers do not have nerve endings!
 Research shows that bucks probably exhibit this behavior for any lot of reasons.
 However, the 3 most frequent include:

 2. To Practice or Strengthen Neck Muscles for Battle

-This Distinctive dollar behaviour can harm trees.
+This distinctive behaviour can harm trees.
 It may cause open wounds in trees and break bark off.
-If a tree becomes sick, it can quickly decline and perish.
+If a tree becomes sick, it can quickly perish.
 So it’s crucial to take action because deer will come back to your trees, season after season.

-You Have a couple options to protect your trees from deer interference.
-You Can put in a fence around your premises, which will inhibit deer from Being able to enter your premises.
-If you are not interesting in this a Large investment, it is possible to install a perimeter fence only around your trees.
-You can make these using sheets of welded wire mesh, or you can Purchase manufactured tree obstacles or decorative metal grates on the market.
+You have a couple options to protect your trees from deer interference.
+You can put a fence around your premises, which will inhibit deer from being able to enter your yard.
+If you are not interesting in this a large investment, it is possible to install a perimeter fence only around your trees.
+You can make these using sheets of welded wire mesh, or you can purchase manufactured tree obstacles or decorative metal grates on the market.
 Be sure they’re at least 5 to 6 ft tall, and reinforced by 8-foot-tall rebar.
-The rebar Ought to Be pounded into the ground at Regular intervals around the outside of the tree.
-If this does not work For you, you can use corrugated plastic drainpipe.
-Lengthwise, and wrap it round the tree.
+The rebar ought to be pounded into the ground at regular intervals around the outside of the tree.
+If this does not work for you, you can use corrugated plastic drainpipe.